FraFerrazzi/second_assignment/README.md

 Prints on the screen the commands that the user can pick from the keyboard.

-Pseudocode and Flowchart
+Nodes Relationship Flowchart
 -----------------------------

-The relationship between the nodes is:
+The relationship between the nodes is explained in the following graph:
 ![relathionship_between_nodes](https://github.com/FraFerrazzi/second_assignment/blob/main/images/nodes%20relationship.png)

 Possible Improvements